 Start by evaluating your workflow.
 Are you primarily a retail shop?
 Do you do a lot of repair and service work?
 Do you host group rides and need event management tools?
 Do you sell online?

 Another key consideration is scalability.
 As your shop grows, your POS system should be able to grow with you — adding new features, supporting more users, or even integrating with new tools and platforms.
+Opting for one centralized system allows you to efficiently manage multiple locations, unify inventory, and streamline operations as your business expands.

 Finally, price matters.
 Some systems charge based on features, others by users or register count.
 Make sure you understand the total cost of ownership, including setup fees, monthly subscriptions, and any hardware requirements.